 Teeth grinding is a habit that can cause damage to your teeth, gums, and jaw joint.
 Also known as bruxism, grinding of the teeth affects the health and function of the temporomandibular joint (TMJ).
-Your TMJ is the joint that connects your lower jaw to your skull.
+The temporomandibular joint is the joint that connects your lower jaw to your skull.
 Responsible for daily activities such as chewing, talking and yawning, the health of the TMJ is essential for your overall oral health.
-When patients habitually grind or clench their teeth, it can cause stress to the joint and the attached muscles, often creating discomfort and even chronic pain.
+When patients habitually grind or clench their teeth, it can cause stress to the joint and the attached muscles, often creating discomfort, chronic pain, and can lead to TMJ disorders.

-Dr. Ali Sarkarzadeh offers patients oral sleep appliance mouthguards to protect their teeth and jaw from damage caused by teeth grinding.
+Dr. Ali Sarkarzadeh offers patients oral sleep appliance mouthguards as part of TMJ treatment.
+Mouthguards protect your teeth and jaw from damage caused by overnight teeth grinding.
 An oral sleep device is much like a custom fit sports mouthguard.
 Patients will wear their mouthguard while sleep to reposition the jaw into a more comfortable position.
 The oral sleep appliance is designed to prevent teeth from grinding.
 It also protects the teeth and jaws from developing complex TMD conditions.

 Symptoms of Teeth Grinding